jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

 * :ref:`I know how to make a person with a class<how to make a person with a class>`.
 * :ref:`I know that everything in Python is an object<everything is an object>`.

-:ref:`Would you like to test TypeError with classes?<TypeError with classes>`
+:ref:`Would you like to test TypeError with objects?<TypeError with objects>`

 ----